apppoint-release/bizapp-api-docs/docs/define/user_endpoints.md

 	<br /><br />The built-in attributes can be used for model validations also.
 For more information, refer to [System.ComponentModel.DataAnnotations](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-5.0)

 - **Method Body**
-  * Logger is the property auto injected to the controller.
+  * *Logger* is the property auto injected to the controller.
 This can be used to write logs and debug execution issues in the code.
-  * Other properties and methods from [ControllerBase](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controllerbase?view=aspnetcore-5.0) base class can be used.
+  * Other properties and methods from [ControllerBase](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controllerbase?view=aspnetcore-5.0) base class is supported.